TheCaffeineDev/Deep-Learning-With-Keras/README.md

 2.  **Deep Neural Networks for Supervised Learning: Classification**

       I have used the dataset provided for the “Red Hat Business Value” competition.
-This competition was hosted on Kaggle a few years back,    and the dataset is a really good business use case for our study.
+This competition was hosted on Kaggle a few years          back,and the dataset is a really good business use case for our study.
 The archived competition is available at               www.kaggle.com/c/predicting-red-hat-business-value.